Skip to content

 5. HiveServer – To provide a Thrift interface and a JDBC / ODBC server.

-When all these components are merged, it makes the Hadoop very user friendly.
+When all these components are merged, it makes Hadoop very user-friendly.

 HBase

-As said earlier, HDFS (Hadoop Distributed File System) works on write once and read many times pattern, but this isn’t a case always.
-We may require real time read/write random access for huge dataset; this is where HBase comes into the picture.
+As said earlier, HDFS (Hadoop Distributed File System) works on write once and read many times pattern, but this isn’t the case always.
+We may require real-time read/write random access for huge datasets; this is where HBase comes into the picture.
 HBase is built on top of HDFS and distributed on column-oriented database.
-HBase is not relational and doesn’t support SQL, but it’s specially designed to perform which RDBMS can’t such as to host very large dataset over a cluster.
+HBase is not relational and doesn’t support SQL, but it’s specially designed to perform what RDBMS can’t such as to host a very large dataset over a cluster.

 Mahout

-A success of big data is depends on how fast and efficiently you can convert a vast amount of information to some actionable information.
-Whether it is analyzing all log (visited web pages) of Cyberoam for particular company, like Azilen Technologies, to know which site is most frequently opened in Azilen or if you want to proceed thousands of personal email messages and to generate analytics and then to organize and extract information, Mahot is being used here.
+The success of big data depends on how fast and efficiently you can convert a vast amount of information into actionable information.
+Whether it is analyzing all logs (visited web pages) of Cyberoam for a particular company, like Azilen Technologies, to know which site is most frequently opened in Azilen or if you want to proceed with thousands of personal email messages and to generate analytics and then organize and extract information, Mahot is being used here.

-If you have seen the English season “Person of Interest” you may found that in this serial Person builds a machine to collect the data of people of New York City to identify terrorists and machine separates these people in two sections relevant and irrelevant.
-Relevant people are people who can be threat to national security and others are irrelevant.
-As the Same way Mahout Recommender Engines tries to identify unknown items from their area of interest and distributes in more categorized way.
+If you have seen the English season “Person of Interest” you may found that in this serial Person builds a machine to collect the data of people of New York City to identify terrorists and the machine separates these people into two sections relevant and irrelevant.
+Relevant people are people who can be a threat to national security and others are irrelevant.
+In the same way, Mahout Recommender Engines tries to identify unknown items from their area of interest and distributes them in a more categorized way.

 Sqoop

-To load bulk data from production system and to access it in mapreduce application can be a challenging task.
+Loading bulk data from the production system and accessing it in the Mapreduce application can be a challenging task.
 Transferring data using SQL or other technology scripts is inefficient and time-consuming.
-Sqoop is similarly to a SQL Server Integration Service which allows easy import and export of data from structured data such as relational databases, enterprise data warehouses, and NoSQL systems.
+Sqoop is similar to a SQL Server Integration Service which allows easy import and export of data from structured data such as relational databases, enterprise data warehouses, and NoSQL systems.
 Sqoop also sliced up data into different partitions and a map-only job is launched with individual mappers responsible for transferring a slice of this dataset.

 Pig

-Pig is used to analyze and to fire query on large data set that consists high level language which is for expressing data analysis programs, coupled with infrastructure for evaluating these.
+Pig is used to analyze and fire queries on large data sets that consist of high-level language which is for expressing data analysis programs, coupled with infrastructure for evaluating these.
 Pig Latin has main three key properties:

 1. Extensibility